 If the ratio is unequal and we feel under rewarded => equity tension which leads to anger that provides the motivation to do something to correct it

+London, Manuel.
+Job feedback: Giving, seeking, and using feedback for performance improvement.
+Routledge, 2003.

+Amarjit S. Gill, (2008) "The role of trust in employee-manager relationship", International Journal of Contemporary Hospitality Management, Vol. 20 Iss: 1, pp.98 - 103

 Wilthagen, T., & Tros, F. (2004).
 The concept of ‘flexicurity’: a new approach to regulating employment and labour markets.
 Transfer: European Review of labour and research, 10(2), 166-186.